gabedonnan/pythereum/docs/source/tutorial.rst

 The pool is stored as an asynchronous queue of connections to your endpoint, each of which can communicate with it at the same time.

-This essentially parallelizes your calls for you by taking advantage of asyncio.
+Pythereum uses this to essentially parallelize your calls for you by taking advantage of asyncio.

 Let's see how we would take advantage of multiple sockets to send multiple remote procedure calls at once.